ladislas/prezto/README.md

           ln -s "$rcfile" "${ZDOTDIR:-$HOME}/.${rcfile:t}"
         done

+  1. Edit `/etc/shells` to be able to use the new version of Zsh

+        sudo vim /etc/shells
+        # then add the following at the end
+        /usr/local/bin/zsh

-  4. Set Zsh as your default shell:
+  1. Set Zsh as your default shell:

-        chsh -s /bin/zsh
+        chsh -s /usr/local/bin/zsh

-  5. Open a new Zsh terminal window or tab.
+  1. Open a new Zsh terminal window or tab.

 ### Troubleshooting